 At Treetops, many of our activities incorporate elements of nature.
 Campers for instance might:

 - create weavings with grass, feathers, and other natural materials

 - press wildflowers for hand-made paper

 - make lip balm with mint and lavender picked from the gardens

-- dye silk scarves using natural dyes found on the property.
+- naturally dye yarn using plants and flowers found on the property.